 Takayama is quite a distance from Tokyo, but you can access it via indirect train routes and coaches.
 Its closest city is Nagoya, where you can catch the JR Hida limited express train to Takayama every hour.
 There are hostels in Takayama and Nagoya, depending on whether you want to stay overnight.
 We wouldn’t blame you!

 Asakusa, Tokyo – Demon Slayer

 Back to Tokyo, where Demons roam.
 In this devilish anime, youngster Tanjiro sets out to become a demon slayer to avenge his family and cure his cursed sister.
-It’s set in the streets of Asakusa, where neon signs light the paths of traditional low-rise marketplaces.
+Part of Season 1 is set in the streets of Asakusa, where neon signs light the paths of traditional low-rise marketplaces.
 Down and dirty but effortlessly cool, it’s a lot cheaper than the rest of Tokyo.
 Hungry?
 Asakusa is famous for Soba noodles (among a million other things).
 To sample all the eats on offer, take part in an evening street food tour.

 Asakusa is a great place to stay if you’re on a budget.
 As a result, there are A LOT of hostels to choose from, each as trendy as the last.

 Challenge completed.
 Japan (and Taiwan) are wonderful countries in and out of animation.
 Fan of this anime scenery?
 If you’ve been to any of these spots (or have some we’ve missed) let us know in the comments!